Introduction

 You must activate the Python virtual environment in every shell where you want to use west, by executing source /comelec/softs/opt/zephyr-rtos/sources/west-venv/bin/activate.

 You're all set.
-This is a relatively recent development of Zephyr, and we might update it from time to time, but that should be a transparent operation for you.
+This is a recent stable version of Zephyr, and we might update it from time to time, but that should be a transparent operation for you.

 ☹️ If something is wrong the way the Telecom Paris computer lab environment is set up, please notify the staff through the course mailing-list so that it can be fixed promptly.